 During fermentation the symbiotic culture of bacteria and yeasts promotes the formation of various organic acids.
-Of these, gluconic acid plays a very important role in that it is associated with the detoxification of heavy metals in the human body as well as having a significant impact on the organoleptic level.
+Of these, gluconic acid plays has a significant impact on the organoleptic level.
 It is therefore essential to monitor it not only during the fermentation process of the tea but also, and above all, in the finished product in combination with acetic acid.

 CDR KombuchaLab: Instruments for the determination of gluconic acid in Kombucha